columnlab/columnlab.github.io/_people/william-egesdal.md

 permalink: /people/william-egesdal
 ---

-William Egesdal is a post-baccalaureate student in Computer Science.
+William Egesdal was a post-baccalaureate student in Computer Science.